SusroonyaKoduru/CloudComputingProject/README.md

  **uploads** folder is the one where all the images uploaded by users are stored.

- We have other files which are used for runtime purpose.
+ We have other files which are used for runtime purpose where we have specified all the required libraries for our project and the runtime environment versions.